 What is 3D Rendering?

-3D rendering is the process of creating a 2D image or video from a 3D model using 3D computer graphic rendering software.
 Some of the more common applications of 3D rendering include architectural renderings of buildings and developments, interior design renders of rooms and homes, and, renders of products, and designs or inventions for such professions as entrepreneurship.
 3D modeling and rendering is very flexible, so it is possible to create a 3D render of just about anything imaginable.

 Understanding the 3D Rendering Process